 What thoughts do you have about the relationship between the “social internet” and “social media”?

 How do you approach content you find and want to save for later reference by yourself or others?If you've found this content helpful, take a couple seconds to subscribe to receive all the new free content and resources I release.
-While you're at it, be sure to grab my free e-book on SBL style.
+While you're at it, be sure to grab my free e-book on SBL style and summary of open access International Critical Commentary volumes.

 Disclaimer: The views expressed on this site are my own and do not necessarily reflect those of any other person(s) or institution(s).